-Despite the fact that ordering your smoothie with a strategic boost of adaptogenic mushrooms has become somewhat commonplace over the last couple years, according to certified health coach, herbalism practitioner, and plant-based nutrition expert Stepfanie Romine, adaptogens have actually been used for centuries in countries like China and Russia, representing the ultimate way to "bridge the gap between medicine cabinet and kitchen," within the holistic wellness world.
+Ordering your smoothie with a boost of adaptogenic mushrooms has become increasingly popular over the past few years, according to certified health coach, herbalism practitioner, and plant-based nutrition expert Stepfanie Romine.
+As a matter of fact, adaptogens have actually been used for centuries in countries such as China and Russia, representing the ultimate way to bridge the gap between medicine cabinet and kitchen within the holistic wellness world.

 Additionally, increasing scientific research has correlated adaptogens with improved adrenal function—the category's main claim to fame and perhaps most beloved benefit.

-"I think of adaptogens like SPF—a non-negotiable daily practice," explains Amanda Chantal Bacon, chef, sustainable lifestyle teacher, food educator, and founder of Moon Juice.
+"I think of adaptogens like SPF—a non-negotiable daily practice," explains Amanda Chantal Bacon, founder of Moon Juice.
 "They promote the body's ability to cope and recover from stress by boosting the adaptive store in every one of our biological systems.
 Ultimately, they're non-stimulating, non-addictive super-herbs and super-mushrooms that will naturally help guide your body to its own natural homeostasis."

 "Ashwagandha is another restorative adaptogen, one that you might lean on when you're exhausted but find you can't relax," she continues.
 You know those nights when you find yourself physically exhausted but then feel restless once you go to lie down?
 Yep, this adaptogen might be the perfect antidote for you.
 "It's another one used to support the immune system," says Romine.
 "Ashwagandha is widely used in Ayurveda, the traditional medical system in India."

-"Tulsi (otherwise known as holy basil) is another Ayurvedic herb that's an adaptogen and is delicious in teas or sparkling water."
+"Tulsi (or holy basil) is another Ayurvedic herb that's an adaptogen and is delicious in teas or sparkling water."
 According to Romine, it's a great all-purpose adaptogen that's gentle, while still yielding noticeable results.
-In other words, if you're new to the world of adaptogens and want to dip your toe in, tulsi might be a good gateway.
-"When your world is out of control and you need to find your inner calm, you might reach for tulsi."
+If you're new to the world of adaptogens, tulsi is a good gateway to get you started.

-Bacon tells me she also loves Ashwagandha in addition to Amla, Rhodiola, and Shatavari.
-(You can find all four expertly compiled in Moon Juice's game-changing supplement SuperYou!)
+Bacon tells me she also loves ashwagandha in addition to amla, rhodiola, and shatavari.
+(You can find all four expertly compiled in Moon Juice's game-changing supplement SuperYou, $49)

-Amla, on the other hand, can help address the way stress affects our appearance, as Bacon tells me it can improve the appearance and health of our hair, skin, and nails.
+Amla, on the other hand, can help address the way stress affects our appearance.
+Bacon tells me it can improve the appearance and health of our hair, skin, and nails.
 "It helps preserve our natural collagen production by fighting the physical effects of oxidative stress," she explains.

-And last but not least, Bacon loves Rhodiola, as it can help boost your brain and body, increasing your ability to focus while simultaneously decreasing brain fog.
+Last but not least, Bacon loves rhodiola, as it can help boost your brain and body, increasing your ability to focus while simultaneously decreasing brain fog.

 "Adaptogens aren't stimulants or sedatives, so while some might have a slight effect right away, they generally are taken for longer periods of time," Romine says.
 "Gentler, calming ones can be taken at night, while the more stimulating ones should be taken during the day.
 See what works best for you."